-AL wildcard leader Tampa Bay wins 5-3 in 11 over Rangers
+AL wild-card leader Tampa Bay wins 5-3 in 11 over Rangers

+Only when Wong was safe at first, after Texas Rangers rookie reliever Emmanuel Clase’s desperate throw bounced away from the bag , did he realize the ball had then been thrown into left field, allowing the Rays to score the tiebreaking run.

+“I was just like, ‘Get there.
+Get there.
+Can you get there?’
+I saw the first baseman come off the bag,” Wong said.
+“Then I was like, ‘Go!
+Go!'”

-ARLINGTON, Texas (AP) — Austin Meadows tied the game with a two-run homer in the eighth, and the Tampa Bay Rays scored twice in the 11th after two Texas errors on the same play in a 5-3 win Tuesday night that stretched their winning streak to six games.
+Austin Meadows tied the game with a two-run homer in the eighth before the Rays (87-59) were helped by the two errors on the same play in the 11th of a 5-3 win Tuesday night.
+They have won six in a row, and 11 of 12, to stay 1½ games ahead of Oakland for the top AL wild-card spot after the A’s won 21-7 at AL West-leading Houston.

-Tampa Bay had two on with two outs in the 11th against Emmanuel Clase (2-3) when the rookie reliever bobbled a slow roller by Kean Wong and had his desperate throw bounce away from the first baseman.
-Second baseman Rougned Odor picked it up and made a high errant throw into left field with a runner diving back into second base, and Nate Lowe scored the tiebreaking run from third.
-Guillermo Heredia followed with an RBI single.
+After the errant throw by Clase (2-3), second baseman Rougned Odor picked the ball up and threw it high into left field as a runner was diving back into second base.
+Nate Lowe scored the tiebreaking run from third, and Guillermo Heredia followed with an RBI single.

+“That was kind of a funky play,” Rays manager Kevin Cash said.

+“We’ve got guys one through nine that hustle down the baseline, make the pressure plays, put pressure on the defense,” Lowe said.

 Joey Wendle led off the Rays eighth with a triple off just-entered reliever Rafael Montero, and Meadows followed with his 29th homer to tie the game at 3-3.